Skip to main content

 Structured Settlement Annuities

 If your annuity payments come from a legal settlement (personal injury or wrongful death), the transfer must be approved by a court of competent jurisdiction judge in Hawaii.
 The judge will confirm that selling your payments is in your best interest before approving the transaction.
 Workers' compensation structured settlements may also be transferable, but SSPA coverage of workers' comp varies by state, and separate anti-assignment statutes may apply.
 CSF's attorneys evaluate the specific laws in Hawaii to determine the correct legal pathway.
 The typical timeline in Hawaii is 30–45 days from the time you accept an offer to receiving your lump sum.
 We see most Hawaii customers close within that range.
+For the full step-by-step framework and Hawaii-specific court details, see our Hawaii structured settlement page.

 The court process includes these steps: